 Data volume 50544-0008, submitted by ISAGRO, is the only available AITC emission study (Ajwa et al., 2014).
 This study was conducted in the central coast area of California.
 AITC was applied to four fields in this study using two different application methods (shallow shank and drip) and two different tarp materials (totally impermeable (TIF) or polyethylene (PE) film) (Table 2).
 AITC emission rates were calculated from on-field measurements of air concentrations except for the first period of the two shank applications where off-field air concentrations were used by AERMOD to back-calculate the emissions.
-AITC air concentrations were continuously monitored starting from the application, and the air sampling tubes were replaced every 6 hours within the first 48 hours.
+AITC air concentrations were replaced every 6 hours within the first 48 hours.
 After that and before tarp cutting (for shank applications) or tarp punching (for drip applications), the tube was replaced every 12 hours.